SAFETAG/SAFETAG/content/guides/interviews/output.md

  * Threats posed to the digital and physical security of the organization and its staff by digital attacks as well as digital surveillance and communication.
  * Technological hardware and software in use for protecting the physical and digital security of organizations and their staff.
  * Past, current, or desired use of websites, blogs, social media and other web-based tools and platforms to conduct outreach, manage information, advocate or engage with specific groups.
- * Past, current, or desired use of mobile telephony and related software and hardware for activities such as sms management, data collection,
+ * Past, current, or desired use of mobile telephony and related software and hardware for activities such as sms management and data collection.
+ * Priority security concerns.